cZAlpha/EducationalOutcomes/README.md

 3. If you don't already have a Python 3.11.9 virtual environment, perform the following command to instantiate it:
 `python -m venv env`
 <br>
 This will instantiate a Python virtual environment called 'env'.
-DO NOT NAME IS 'venv', NAME IT 'env'.
+DO NOT NAME IT 'venv', name it 'env'.
 <br><br>
 4. Now that you have a Python virtual environment, you must activate it before installing packages.
 <br><br>